Hardoi: Economy

 As of 1971, the economy of Hardoi was described as a hybrid between the service, commercial, and industrial sectors.
 The main items imported were kerosene oil, cane sugar, and cloth.
 The main items manufactured were sugar, groundnut oil, and lime.
 The biggest exports were sugar, groundnut oil, and arhar.

+Hardoi has officially been incorporated into the State Capital Region of the Uttar Pradesh government in 2024.